MichaelJWelsh/SmartString/README.md

 ## Ideology
 The goal of this library is to provide string-like functionality similar to C++'s STL string class.
 Every "smart" string worries about memory management and data organization for you, letting you better focus on your task ahead.
 The "smart" string type is "s_str".
 Every s_str function has the prefix "s_str\_" and takes in the memory address of the s_str that it will operate on as the first argument (with the exception of the *create* functions).
 Every s_str that is created **must** be later destroyed with a call to *destroy*.
+This library only supports ASCII characters as of now.

 ## API